 Whenever you are assigned or agree to complete a task, always follow through.
 If you feel you can’t deliver on your promises, communicate that to your supervisor.
 Explain why and what your next steps will be.
 Learning how to prioritize and delegate shared responsibilities can help avoid situations where you may underdeliver.

-Over time, by successfully completing your assigned and accepted tasks, you will steadily gain a reputation for being dependable.
+Over time, by completing your assigned and accepted tasks, you will steadily gain a reputation for being dependable.

 3. Own mistakes and fix them